mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

     };
 ```

-With my `fuzz-xpdf` app in place, I can kick off fuzzing with a single command:
+With my `fuzz-xpdf` app in place, I kick off fuzzing with a single command:

 ```bash
 nix run .#fuzz-xpdf
 ```

-I declared `fuzz-xpdf` as the default app for this flake, so I can start fuzzing without even specifying the `fuzz-xpdf` app:
+I declared `fuzz-xpdf` as the default app for this flake, so I can actually use an even simpler command:

 ```bash
 nix run